How to Simplify Your Life

 • If you can't move it alone, don't buy it.

 How many brushes, chairs, plates, forks, knives, glasses, towels, socks, ... should a family have?
-A simple rule is maximum twice the number of people living in the household.
+For most things, a simple rule is maximum twice the number of people living in the household.

-There exist so many things, which I do not want - Seneca
+There exist so many things, which I do not want.

 Don't commute

 Work where you live or live where you work.
-Commuting is a curse and a tax on your life.
-It's worth earning less for additional free time.
+Long commutes are a curse and no way to live your life longterm.

 Don't just do something, sit there.